-Thank you again to the folks at Birds & Bloom for sharing this gorgeous Wine Bottle craft with us… Visit their blog for more great ideas like this one and pick up their December/January 2014 issue promises to have more good fun like this.
-What a unique feeder to sit and watch birds in an afternoon.This project looks super simple, using some scraps of wood, an empty wine bottle and just a few tools for an easy project.
+Thank you again to the folks at Birds & Blooms for sharing this gorgeous used Wine Bottle craft plans with us… Visit their blog for more great ideas like this one and pick up their December/January 2014 issue promises to have more good fun like this.
+What a unique homemade feeder to sit and watch from window birds in an afternoon.This project looks super simple, using some scraps of wood, an empty wine bottle and just a few tools for an easy crafts project of bird feeding .

 * Wine bottle